slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 An App Action allows users to customize app actions triggered by Asana's rule engine.
 They use the same functionality as the [App Form](/docs/app-form), as Asana requests a form definition from the App Server.
 The app controls the form fields, handles `on_change` events, and stores the inputs of the form.
 When a rule is created, Asana sends a request to the App Server with the user-specified inputs.
 When the rule is triggered, Asana sends an event to the App Server.

 App actions are a part of [Asana Rules](https://asana.com/guide/help/premium/rules).

 Related References:

 * [Get action metadata](/docs/get-action-metadata)
 * [On action change callback](/docs/on-action-change-callback)
 * [On action submit callback](/docs/on-action-submit-callback)

 <hr class="full-line">

-# Workflow App Security
+# UI Components Security

-## Workflow App Authorization
+## UI Components Authorization

+<span class="beta-indicator">ALPHA</span> - For access, please see [UI Components Alpha](/docs/ui-components-alpha)

 Authorization is handled by the app.
-When a Workflow App is added to a project, the user adding it is sent to the App's `authenticationUrl`.
+When an app with UI components is added to a project, the user adding it is sent to the App's `authenticationUrl`.
 The App may perform OAuth with Asana, OAuth with a different app, perform both, or perform none!

 As long as the app confirms the flow was complete, Asana will successfully add the app to the project.
 This will allow requests to be sent to the App's pre-defined endpoints.